cjwit/cjwit.github.io/studyabroad/InstructorHandbook.md

 * Passport
 * Printed itinerary and contact information on the American Language Center in Fez (see the top of this page) and my phone number
 * Phone, computer, and chargers for each
+* Travel adapter for phone/electronics (Morocco uses the standard for Europe, see below)
+* Voltage converter if you need one (see below)
+* Backup battery charger if you want one
 * Headphones and earplugs
 * A book
 * A pen for any customs paperwork